List of ambassadors of Sweden to Argentina

 The Ambassador of Sweden to Argentina (known formally as the Ambassador of the Kingdom of Sweden to the Argentine Republic) is the official representative of the government of Sweden to the president of Argentina and government of Argentina.

 History

 On 10 December 1831, a Swedish consulate was established in Buenos Aires, whose first holder was referred to as the consul general.
 On 1 October 1906, the position of consul general was combined with that of the head of the Swedish legation to the Argentine Republic, with a jurisdiction limited to that state.

-From 1918, the minister in Buenos Aires was also accredited in Santiago (Chile) and Montevideo (Uruguay).
+The Swedish foreign minister, in a 14 January 1918 report to the King in Council regarding the 1919 national budget, reviewed Sweden's trade and maritime relations with South America.
+Concerning Chile, he noted that Sweden was represented only by an honorary consul in Valparaíso, who was also head of a large British firm.
+It was considered desirable to have a paid Swedish representative in Chile.
+This could be achieved without creating a separate consular or chargé d'affaires post by accrediting Sweden's diplomatic representative in Buenos Aires also to the Chilean Republic.
+Thanks to the new railway over the Andes, the distance between Buenos Aires and Santiago was small enough for the head of mission to visit Chile regularly.
+During his absence, a commercial attaché serving both countries could handle ongoing duties, and a consular officer could be added later if needed.
+From the same year 1918, Envoy Carl Hultgren was also accredited in Santiago (Chile) and Montevideo (Uruguay).

 In January 1957, an agreement was reached between the Swedish and Argentine governments on the mutual elevation of the respective countries' legations to embassies.
 The diplomatic rank was thereafter changed to ambassador instead of envoy extraordinary and minister plenipotentiary.

 Today the Swedish ambassador in Argentina is also accredited to Paraguay and Uruguay.